ledgetech/lua-resty-http/README.md

 `syntax: reader, err = httpc:get_client_body_reader()`

 Returns an iterator function which can be used to read the downstream client request body in a streaming fashion.
-This iterator can also be used as the value for the body field in request params, allowing one to stream the request body into a proxied upstream request.
+For example:

 ```lua
 local req_reader = httpc:get_client_body_reader()